David Stuart Horner

-Biography
+Early life

 David Stuart Horner was born on 29 July 1900, the son of John Stuart Horner (b.
 1855) and Emily Green, the daughter of Col. James Francis Birch, of the 3rd West India Regiment.
 He was part of the Horners of Mells Manor.
 According to the same Horner, "I am directly descended from Little Jack Horner (Henry VIII) who was lampooned in the nursery rhyme--the "Plum" being the property of Mells bought by my ancestor when the monks were kicked out of Glastonbury Abbey—his enemies said that he had stolen the title deeds: Mells, which now belongs to my first cousin Katharine [Horner] Asquith, is once again in the hands of a Catholic."
 According to Osbert Sitwell, Horner's future companion, "The Horners are probably one of the few Saxon families still extant. [...]
 I am rather bored with the Normans and consider them nouveaux riches."

 Horner attended Eton College and then Trinity Hall, Cambridge, and obtained a BA degree in History and Modern Languages.
 According to Sarah Bradford, Sacheverell Sitwell's biographer, "At Cambridge, a male admirer addressed Horner as "Beauteous Adonis": he was pale, willowy and elegant, with a finely drawn profile and blond."

-Horner was the longtime companion of Sir Osbert Sitwell (1892–1969).
-They met at a London party in 1923, when Horner was an undergraduate at Cambridge.
-During their relationship, both of them had other affairs, Sitwell with art critic Adrian Stokes and Horner with Vicomte Bernard d'Hendecourt, with whom Horner lived for several years in Paris and from whom he received an inheritance.
+Career

 According to John Pearson, the Sitwells' biographer, "David dressed superbly, had an amusing line of gossip about all the best people, which he recounted in an engagingly basso profundo voice, and after leaving Cambridge was soon floating, as unattached, good-looking, upper-class young Englishmen could float in those more gentle, far-off days, through a rarely failing world of dinner-parties, long weekends and holidays abroad.
 He was the perfect guest, the ideal ornament for any party, charming to women and agreeable to men, better connected and far better read than the usual run of gilded social butterflies, and equally at home in the best society in Paris or in London."

 Before World War II, Horner published two books based on his life in France: Through French Windows (1938) and Was It Yesterday?
 (1939).

 During World War II he served as a Squadron-Leader in the Royal Air Force.